WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

    We will experiment with combining both traditional method and deep learning methods.

 7. Data Augmentation
    Data pre-processing and data augmentation will be used in the task.
+Pre-processing dataset can remove noises before the training
+   process.
+Data augmentation could largely improve the robustness of models.

 ### Possible limitations of approach